tomiito/developer-documentation/source/includes/demand/_entry-links.md

 }
 ```

-Creates target entry links for suppliers already allocated to a Fulcrum survey.
+Creates target links for suppliers already allocated to a Fulcrum survey.

 <aside class="notice">Ensure that the supplier has already been allocated to the survey by first making the [SupplierAllocations/Create](#create-an-allocation) call.
 Always default to Targeted/Standalone link type (SupplierLinkTypeCode TS) when creating target links unless specifically requested by the supplier </aside>